babu-rajendran/cmpe-283-assignment1/README.md

     sudo insmod ./cmpe283-1.c
 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/6368257/97118185-a343dc00-172e-11eb-8385-b75c6cb47518.gif)

 Verify that the log contains the details of the MSR controls and the flags that are set.
+Verify that the control for Activate Secondary controls in Primary Procbased returns yes as secondary procbased controls are only available if its set to yes.